Showing posts with label Burgundy. Show all posts

 Aging Chaource

 The cheese is matured for a minimum of two weeks before being sold.
-Then it will be allowed to age in the cool cellars of the better fromageries, cheese shops for another 30 to 45 days.
+Then it will be allowed to age in the cool cellars of the better fromageries and cheese shops for another 14 days.
 When you buy this cheese, the center should be slightly soft and yield to the light pressure of a finger.
 In a fromagerie, you may request a cheese that will be ready for the same evening or a cheese that will be ready in ten days or two weeks.
 Chaource cheeses are available in small wheels weighing from 250 – 500 grams and from 8 - 10 cm high.
 For more about buying cheese in France and taking it home, click here.

 The history of the Chaource cheese.

-It is generally accepted that Chaource cheese was originated with the monks in the Abbey of Pontivy in Yonne, Burgundy, in the 15th century; this was long before the French revolutions and France's modern departments and administrative regions.
+It is generally accepted that Chaource cheese originated with the monks in the Abbey of Pontivy in Yonne, Burgundy, in the 15th century; this was long before the French Revolution and France's modern departments and administrative regions.
 The cheese was sold at the market in the village of Chaource, in the department of Aube; it was from this village the cheese took its name.
 Chaource is just 44 km (27 miles) from the Abbey of Pontivy.
 Today the production of Chaource is divided between the departments of Aube and Yonne.

 The village of Chaource and getting there